ENTER BOOK AWARD CONTESTS AND BECOME AN AWARD-WINNING AUTHOR in 2021!

 Recently a business book client won a major award which caused CNN to reach out to request the book.
 I could go on and on with examples of how pursuing and winning book awards will give you opportunities to reach out to the media, booksellers, and agents.
 As a book publicist, I see the media perk up when an author client has received an award.
 It’s the added credibility that gives them the assurance that the book is worthwhile.
 It takes the risk out of the equation for the producer or reporter if it’s an ‘award-winning’ book.

-Awards also create interest in your book, which can lead to more sales and other opportunities.
+There’s no denying that awards create interest in your book, which can lead to more sales and other opportunities.
 A book award may cause someone to stop in their tracks and consider picking up your book in a bookstore.
 A book award can give you an edge and sometimes that’s all the difference you need to propel your book into bestseller territory.
 If you win you can say you are an “award-winning author.”
 Doesn’t that sound better?
-Of course, it does, and you get a little magic that comes from a third party endorsement because an authority says your work is worthy, and that’s priceless.
+Of course, it does, and you get a little magic that comes from a third-party endorsement because an authority says your work is worthy, and that’s priceless.

 Most awards charge a fee to enter.
 Not all awards have a category for your genre and not all of these will work for every book.